Tor E. Bjørstad

 Other writings

-This is a list of writings and results that have not been through peer-review, but may still be of interest.
+This is a list of writings and results that have not been through peer-review, but may still be of historical interest.

 Equivalence Between Certain Complementary Pairs of Types I and III.